Mastersam07/flag-feature/README.md

 # Fire Flag

-App wide feature manager.
-Manages the availability status of each features on the app using the power of Firebase Remote Config.
+App wide feature flag manager.
+Manages the availability status of each features on the app utilizing the power of Firebase Remote Config.

-# Installing
+## Installing

 Add Fire Flag to your pubspec.yaml file: